Cloud Hosting: What Your IT Guy Won’t Tell You

 Their Own Skill Gaps

-Let’s be honest—nobody likes admitting they don’t know something, especially when it’s part of their job.
+Nobody likes admitting they don’t know something, especially when it’s part of their job.
 Your IT guy might not tell you this, but cloud hosting often requires skills they don’t have yet.
 They’ve spent years mastering on-premise systems, and now you’re asking them to dive into something completely different.
 Learning about cloud platforms, security protocols, and migration strategies takes time and effort.
 And if they’re already swamped fixing printers and resetting passwords, they might not feel ready to take on that extra challenge.

 Bias Towards On-Premise Solutions

 Here’s the thing: IT professionals are creatures of habit, just like the rest of us.
 They’re comfortable with the systems they’ve been working on for years.
-On-premise solutions are predictable—they know exactly how to troubleshoot them and keep them running.
+On-premise solutions are predictable—they know how to troubleshoot and keep them running.
 Cloud hosting?
 That’s a whole new ball game.
 It’s not that they’re intentionally holding you back; it’s just easier to stick with what they know.
 Sometimes, they might even genuinely believe that sticking to on-premise systems is safer or more reliable, even if that’s not always true.

 Reluctance to Embrace Change